 Founded in the early 1900s, J.H.
-France was a company that made refractory materials.
-Refractory materials are often needed in construction and industrial settings to withstand very high temperatures.
+France Refractories Company made materials designed to withstand extremely high temperatures, often with asbestos.
 Today, the Pennsylvania-based company is known as Snowshoe Refractories, Incorporated.
-Although it faced many lawsuits over the years for asbestos exposure, it never went into bankruptcy.
-Also, the company has never created a trust fund to pay settlements to victims of asbestos exposure.
+Although it faced many lawsuits over the years for asbestos exposure, it never went into bankruptcy and never started an asbestos trust fund.

 J.H.
 France Today